 If you apply before the relevant funding deadline and then receive a conditional offer from us, you will be ranked alongside other eligible applicants for the University funding competitions.
 There are a small number of scholarships available, for both UK and overseas applicants.
 To be considered for these, you must also complete the relevant parts of the application form, and we advise doing this in consultation with your prospective supervisor – it is important for your statements to show how your application meets each funder’s criteria.
 These funding sources include:

-• Alexander Crummel PhD and MPhil scholarships for UK (home fee) applicants of black or mixed-black ethnicity.
-MPhil Deadline: January 4th 2024, PhD Deadline: Dec.
-5th (if applying for the Cambridge Biosciences DTP 4-year PhD programme); or 4 January 2024 if applying direct to a Department.
+- Alexander Crummell PhD and MPhil scholarships for UK (home fee) applicants of black or mixed-black ethnicity.
+3 December 2024 (if applying for the Cambridge Biosciences DTP 4-year PhD programme); or 7 January 2025 if applying direct to a Department

 *For more information please review the University Postgraduate Funding Search page and the Postgraduate School of Life Sciences Funding page.